kongying-tavern/.github/README.md

     If you are deploying to `https://<USERNAME>.github.io/<REPO>/`, for example your repository is at `https://github.com/<USERNAME>/<REPO>`, then set `base` to `"/<REPO>/"`.

-2. Choose your preferred CI tools.
-Here we take [GitHub Actions](https://github.com/features/actions) as an example.

-  Create `.github/workflows/pages.yml` to set up the workflow.

 ## Usage

 Copy the `.github` folder to your project root directory